 Window Replacement

 Every window is an entry point for your home.
-Obviously not for you, but warm and cold air use them quite often.
+Not for you, but warm and cold air use them quite often.
 The largest complaint people have about old windows is that they have become drafty.
 Want to test it out?
 Stand next to one in the dead of winter.
 You can usually feel the cold air seeping inside, which creates a large energy efficiency problem.
-Every old window on your home is a hole that leaks heated or cooled air.
+Every old window in your home is a hole that leaks heated or cooled air.

-New windows not only act as better insulators, but window replacement also gives contractors the opportunity to completely redo the frame and insulation surrounding the window, which is usually where most of the air gets in and out of the home.
+New windows not only act as better insulators, but window replacement also allows contractors to completely redo the frame and insulation surrounding the window, which is usually where most of the air gets in and out of the home.

 Roofing Replacement